yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Dell/Truemobile2300.rst

 = Installing OpenWrt =

-The initial installation of OpenWrt is accomplished by uploading a .trx image through the Dell firmware.
-Once OpenWrt is installed it is a good idea to set the ''boot_wait'' NVRAM variable to ''on''.
+The initial installation of OpenWrt is accomplished by uploading a `.trx` image through the Dell firmware.
+After OpenWrt is installed it is a good idea to set the ''boot_wait'' NVRAM variable to ''on''.

-= Serial port? =
+= Serial port =

-It is unknown if a serial header exists on this model.
-There is an unpopulated header near the Flash IC that may contain JTAG and/or serial lines.
-Further investigation will be required.
+Because this is a BCM4702KPB-based model, the multi-use pins used by the serial port are already in use by an Ethernet port.
+It may however be possible to add a UART (see [:OpenWrtDocs/Customizing]) if the header by the flash chip is an IO bus.
+The other posibility is that this header is JTAG.

 = Sources =